MVenkatraman/workshops/bin/SI_awk/awk_workshop.md

 chr1        | 31486  | 32971| g2.t1  |   0    |+

 ### What is awk?
-awk is a interpreted programming language used primarily for processing text and data extraction *awk is pre-installed on your computer*
+awk is a interpreted programming language used primarily for processing text and data extraction.
+*awk is pre-installed on your computer*

 ### Why use awk?